-Gracious Lord, Child of Bethlehem, as you were born a refugee to parents who first fled to Bethlehem and then to Egypt, help us grow in solidarity with refugees everywhere, to know we are all refugees, until our hearts find refuge in you.
+Gracious Lord, Child of Bethlehem, as you were born into a family who fled to Egypt as refugees, help us grow in solidarity with refugees everywhere, to know we are all refugees, until our hearts find refuge in you.
 Amen

 "Joseph too went up from Galilee from the town of Nazareth to Judea ... to be enrolled with Mary, his betrothed, who was with child.
 While they were there, the time came for her to have her child, and she gave birth to her firstborn son.
 She wrapped him in swaddling clothes and laid him in a manger, because there was no room for them in the inn."
 (Luke 2:4-7)

 When Mary was 9 months pregnant, she and Joseph were on the road on their way to enroll in a census.
 She went into labor and they desperately needed a place to stay, but no one took them in.
 And so the Son of God entered the world in the only place his parents could find: a manger, in the hay, next to barn animals.

 WATCH and ponder as Cardinal Luis Antonio Tagle shares how God is in solidarity with the poor through Jesus' Incarnation:

 REFLECT: In the nativity story, God shows us that solidarity means being willing to make room for the suffering and joys of others, and to make those joys and sufferings our own.
 How do you do this in your life?
 How could you do this better?